-Where not otherwise stated these activities can be undertaken by students in pairs, small groups or individually, depending on the teachers’ individual curriculum requirements.
+Where not otherwise stated these activities can be undertaken by students in pairs, small groups or individually.

 ‘Tears leak from the shades of green like rain drops down a leaf.

 A heat of jealousy is sparked amongst dark company.

 You search for an absent door through the roar of an empty room.